sg47/SkuareView/README.md

 kdu_expand.cpp
     Add args parameter when initializing kdu_image_out classes (enclosed in #ifdef for our project).
-    You will also need to move the line "args.show_unrecognized..." to after the #ifdef
+    You will also need to move the line "args.show_unrecognized..." to after the #ifdef image_local_helpers.h
+    All the methods declared in this header are defined within image_in.cpp (possiblity image_out.cpp), they will be static in a clean version of kakadu.
+The static keyword needs to be removed, before all these functions.